 - Monitoring the operation of the Code of Conduct and Guide to the Rules and, where appropriate, proposing changes to the Code to the Committee on Standards

 - Providing guidance and training for MPs on matters of conduct, propriety and ethics

 - Investigating allegations that MPs are in breach of the Code of Conduct and its associated rules

 - Where appropriate, reporting her findings to the Committee on Standards, for the Committee to adjudicate and recommend any appropriate sanction

 - Presenting an annual report to the House of Commons on the work of her office

-The Parliamentary Commissioner for Standards was set up by the House of Commons in 1995 following recommendations made by the Committee on Standards in Public Life.
+The Office of the Parliamentary Commissioner for Standards was set up by the House of Commons in 1995 following recommendations made by the Committee on Standards in Public Life.
 The Parliamentary Commissioner for Standards is appointed by a Resolution of the House of Commons for a fixed term of 5 years and is an independent officer of the House.
 The current Commissioner is Kathryn Hudson, whose tenure started on 1 January 2013.

 The Committee on Standards oversees the work of the Parliamentary Commissioner for Standards.
 It also adjudicates when she submits reports to them concerning complaints about MPs.